wangby511/System-Design-Architecture-and-Infra/design-file-system.md

 Permission? - We will be storing the permissions of each folder/file in the metadata DB to reflect whether the file of the folder is visible or modifiable by other users.

+Garbage collection - Lazy object deletion(marked as deleted without actually being deleted), orphan data and corrupted data.
+Periodically cleaning up with a compaction mechanism.
+Finally update the metadata with a database transaction.

 ## Others

 Block storage - good for virtual machines, high-performance applications like database.